Karneades/Defensomania/README.md

 ## Card Deck

-Cyber Against Humanity uses two types of cards:
+Defensomania uses two types of cards:
 [scenarios](cards/scenarios.tsv) and [activities](cards/activities.tsv).
 The
 scenario cards describe fictional security incidents and the activity cards describe activities used to handle these incidents.
-See column `Source` in the [cards](cards) for external content attribution.
+See column _Source_ in the [cards](cards) for external content attribution.

 The activity cards are categorized based on the following well-known incident